gregewing/windows_on_linux/README.md

   Step 8 - Remove the intermediate image used to capture the vagrant data<br>
   Step 9 - Publish the results to hub.docker.com repository<br>

 The reason I wrote so many steps is so that we can build as small a docker image as possible.
 When you initialise a vagrant box under normal circumstances, it will download the vagrant box, then copy it locally into a local cache.
 To get a running instance of the vagrant box it is sufficient to keep only one copy of the image and symlink it to the repository where vagrant wants it to be, so thats what we do here, amonng a few other things to make things reliable and to enable simple configuration of the CPU.
 RAM and DISK allocated to the vagrant box.
-I went with this multi-stage approach because there are other metadata files that need to be included, and it give me the opportunity to delete what is not needed in the docker container to keep things relatively small, well half the size they otherwise would be, on disk.
+I went with this multi-stage approach because there are other metadata files that need to be included, and it give me the opportunity to delete what is not needed in the docker container to keep things relatively small, well half the size they otherwise would be on disk.

 For this to work, Vagrant needs to make use of your CPUs Virtualisation Extensions ( e.g. Intel VT-x ).
 So either your physical host need to have a CPU with these extensions physically present in the silicon and also enabled in BIOS, or your VMWare or HyperV platform has to expose these to the guest OS in which you are running docker.
 You can check by running the :minimalist Image, if it starts without error, then you're good to go.
 Or, if you prefer, by running the following command on your docker host:
 ````